d5b94396feba3/Swap-Ecommerce-Flask/README.md

 ## Features

 - **Database:** SQLAlchemy is used for managing the database.
-The database schema and models can be found in the `models` directory.

 - **Payment Gateway:** Stripe is integrated into the application for handling online payments.
-Ensure you have the necessary API keys and configurations in the `config.py` file.

 - **Email:** Flask-Mail is used for sending emails.
-Configure your email settings in the `config.py` file to enable features like order confirmation emails.

 ### Features